British Rail Class 318

 The British Rail Class 318 is an electric multiple unit (EMU) passenger train which operates in west central Scotland.
 The units were introduced on 29 September 1986 as part of the electrification of the Ayrshire Coast Line between and /Ardrossan with alternating current (AC) overhead lines.
 Their use was extended to in January 1987.
 They were also used on the Inverclyde Line in small numbers.
 The trains currently operate Argyle Line (including services to Lanark from Glasgow Central High Level), Cathcart Circle Line, North Clyde Line, Whifflet Line, Paisley Canal Line and Inverclyde Line services.
-Following the withdrawal of the fleet in 2019, these units are the oldest working EMUs in Scotland, having been in revenue-earning service for more than years.
+Following the withdrawal of the second generation of Glasgow Subway rolling stock in 2024, these units are the oldest working EMUs in Scotland, having been in revenue-earning service for more than years.